seb-pg/meta_puzzles/README.md

 ## Notes

 The solutions are  provided "as is".
-While the author is happy to reasonable assistance, there is no guarantee any assistance will be provided.
+While the author is happy to provide reasonable assistance, there is no guarantee any assistance will be provided.